CPS-Innovation/digital-sop/docs/activities/documentation/updating-this-site.md

 To edit the content of an existing page

 1. Navigate to the page you wish to edit.
-2. Click the :material-file-edit-outline: icon in the upper right of the page.
+2. Click the :material-file-edit-outline: Edit this page icon.
 3. Make changes to the page, for guidance on formatting see the [Markdown Guide](https://www.markdownguide.org/cheat-sheet/).
-4. Once you have made your alterations, click "Commit changes..." in the upper right.
+4. Once you have made your alterations, click "Commit changes...".
 5. In the following dialog, describe your changes, select "Create a new branch" and give it an appropriate name.
 6. Once you are happy click "Propose changes" and your changes will be ready for review.